 As the afternoon progresses we shift into the grass fields where the perdiz like to roost.

-Another day, and another lunch.
-Today is an asado!
-We begin with empanadas… but not just any empanadas.
-We’ll have duck empanadas!
+Another day, and another spectacular lunch.
+Today, we’re treated to an asado, which begins with empanadas… but not just any empanadas.
+We’ll enjoy duck empanadas!

-Then, it’s off to the quincho for our asado!
+Then, it’s off to the quincho for the asado!

 The next day is wet.
 While overcast skies and mist may be perfect for hunting ducks, it makes painting in the field impossible.
 I’ll stay back at the lodge and paint a still life, arranged with a few of yesterday’s ducks.

-A still life is a more complicated composition and this one requires two days of work.
+A still life is a more complicated composition and this one requires several days of work.
 It’s finished when the hunters return from the marsh the next day.

-The days repeat one another until our last evening hunt leaves us with another lasting memory.
+The days repeat, one after another, until our last evening hunt leaves us with yet another lasting memory.